dialogic-godot/documentation/documentation/auto-advance.md

 signal toggled(enabled: bool)
 ```

-If you are interested in how Dialogic uses this signal internally, the `default_input_handler.gd` file connects to this signal:
+If you are interested in how Dialogic uses this signal internally, `Input` subsystem connects to this signal:

 ```gdscript
 Dialogic.Input.autoadvance.toggled.connect(_on_autoadvance_toggled)